lameuler/astro-pdf/packages/astro-pdf/README.md

 A simple Astro integration to generate PDFs from built pages.

-This package is still under developement and is not stable yet.
+This package is still under development and is not stable yet.

 ## Quickstart
 Install and add `astro-pdf`: